holger1411/noslider.js/README.md

 - Google love it, too!
 - Works with jQuery, mootools, dojo and ANY JS framework on this planet.
 There are just a few YUI issues...
 - Supports other popular JS frameworks out-of-the-box!
 Even Angular, Angular 2 & React implement it already!
-- Wordks with WordPress, Joomla, Drupal and any other CMS.
-No plugin or modul installation is needed.
+- Works with WordPress, Joomla, Drupal and any other CMS.
+No plugin or modul installation is needed because it is already build into the core of all this cool open source projects.
 - Used by huge companies like Nike & Coke.
 Just Apple don´t get it...